Botanical Name: Azadirachta Indica

 The seeds contain substantial amount of essential oil, known as margosa or neem oil.
-The bitter constituents separated from this oil are nimbin, nimbinin and nimbidin.
-The main active constituent of these is nimbidin which contains sulphur.
+The bitter and active constituents separated from this oil is nimbidin which contains sulphur.

-The blossoms yield a glucoside, nimbosterin and a highly pungent essential oil, nimbosterol nimbecetin and fatty acids.
+The blossoms yield a glucoside, a highly pungent essential oil, and fatty acids.
 The flowers contain a bitter substance and an irritant bitter oil.

 Neem tree is generally considered to be an air purifier and a preventive against malarial fever and cholera.
 All parts of the tree possess medicinal properties.

-The leaves are useful in relieving flatulence, promoting the removal of catarrhal matter and phlegm from the bronchial tubes, arid in increasing secretion and discharge of urine.
+The leaves are useful in relieving flatulence, promoting the removal of catarrhal matter and phlegm from the bronchial tubes, and is diuretic.

 They also act as an insecticide.
 The bark is a bitter tonic and a stimulant.It arrests secretions and bleeding besides counter-acting any spasmodic disorders.

 The root bark has the same properties as the bark of the trunk.
 The gum discharged by the stem is a stimulant and tonic with a soothing effect on the skin and mucous membranes.